-What is qEEG Brain Mapping?
+What is a qEEG Brain Map Evaluation?

 qEEG Brain Mapping refers to Quantitative Electroencephalogram (QEEG) Neurometric Evaluation.
 This powerful, yet non-invasive (does not do anything to you or put anything into your body), evaluation provides important information about how your brain is performing.
 It is designed to read how every area of your brain is working and generate information on location and frequency of brain signal use. qEEG is a high-tech, state-of-the-art, way of measuring brain functioning to determine how a person’s brain performance is affecting their mental and physical behaviors.
 If all areas of your brain are working well, you do not have any symptoms.
 If any area is under or over performing, symptoms arise.